twopis/twopis/README.md

 There are a few steps to get this running:

+## Install Required Libraries

+See `requirements.txt` for a list of packages.

 ## Download Corpora

 See `rawTexts/README.md` for information on downloading the corpora needed for this code.
 Because the corpora are large or only available under certain licenses, they are not included in this directory and must be acquired separately.